 What is recommended?

-We think that both forms of treatment are great options, but in terms of the overall effect on an addict, the most recommended option by a health professional is that you receive inpatient treatment over outpatient treatment.
+We think that both forms of treatment are great options.
+Still, in terms of the overall effect on an addict, a health professional’s most recommended option is that you receive inpatient treatment over outpatient treatment.

 This is whether you are receiving treatment from our team at Ocean Recovery or any other addiction treatment centre in the UK.

 The reason for this is down to the around the clock care you receive at residential clinics that can be extremely helpful when going through a detox.

 Also, the fact that you will be surrounded by addicted individuals going through similar experiences gives that extra bit of motivation.

 Alcohol Rehab Programme Or Just Detox?

 When deciding on how long to receive treatment, we get many individuals requesting the quickest programme available 14 days.
 Still, up to 10 are mostly devoted to the detox part of your treatment out of those days.

 This means that you will not experience the full effects of therapy and counselling in shorter length programmes.